Medically Reviewed by Dr. Majid Tanveer, DVM

 A dog likes it when he remains busy or engaged in activities.
 Well, they are not usually as lazy as humans.
-In fact, they get bored when they actually have nothing to do.
+They get bored when they have nothing to do.

 This boredom or monotonousness can even make them do something crazy at times.
 And most of the time, your dog would start licking when bored.

-If there’s another dog around, he would definitely start approaching and licking.
+If there’s another dog around, he will start approaching and licking.
 In addition to that, you already know ear wax works them up.

-Thus, that would be a bonus if they smell the ear wax or any infections.
+Thus, it would be a bonus if they smelled the ear wax or any infections.
 But if you have another fresh dog at home, it is alright.
 And try to keep the ears of your dogs clean.

 Licking ears can become risky if it’s of a stranger or stray dog.
-Otherwise, a little licking of the ears is perfectly fine for your dog.
+Otherwise, a petite licking of the ears is excellent for your dog.

 How to Stop My Dog from Licking Ears?

-Stopping your dog from licking ears can be as simple as thinking that.
-All you need is just divert his mind from what he is doing.
+Stopping your dog from licking its ears can be as simple as thinking.
+All you need is to divert his mind from what he is doing.

 That is, you need to replace the actions with something better.
 You can give your dog something else to lick, which is not unhealthy.

-Like, a bone of chicken or beef can be a good one to replace with.
+Like, a chicken or beef bone can be a good one to replace.
 They would love to lick that and would keep on doing that.

 You can also try letting your dog fetch and divert his mind.
 But do not forcibly let your dog come out of that situation.
 This might hamper his mental state.

-This is how you can easily stop your dog from licking its ears.
+This is how you can quickly stop your dog from licking its ears.

 Should I stop my dog when he starts licking me?

-Answer: No, you should not stop your dog when he licks you.
-If you need to take shower or anything, you may stop him though.
+No, it would help if you did not stop your dog when he licks you.
+If you need to take a shower or anything, you may stop him, though.
 Your dog generally licks you to show the affection he has for you.
-Thus, it is perfectly fine if your dog licks you quite often.
+Thus, it is wonderful if your dog licks you quite often.